David108/FlowSpectrum/README.md

 ## File

-Dataset.zip includes the raw NSLKDD dataset files we used.

-Data.zip includes the datafiles for training and test.

 Decomposer_semiAE.py is used to build the neural network structure based on semi-supervised AutoEncoder.

 Decomposer_training.py is used for continuous training of the decomposer.